-Fig. 17 Maximum of maximums tsunami inundation depth (in meters) in the southern greater Tampa-St. Petersburg-Clearwater area, calculated as the maximum inundation depth in each grid cell from an ensemble of all tsunami sources considered.
-The contours drawn and labeled are at -5 and -10 m levels MHW datum, which averages the high water levels over the National Tidal Datum Epoch (NTDE).
-Within the GOM, tidal ranges are relatively small, with diurnal ranges on the order of 1.5 ft (0.5 m) for most of the communities studied here and slightly higher at around 2.5 ft (0.8 m) for the Tampa, FL area.
+Here, an initial high tide level is used for the SLOSH MOM results in order to compare the worst-case tsunami inundation with a worst-case storm surge scenario.
+The high tide SLOSH MOM data includes effects of the highest predicted tide level at each location.
+In comparison, water elevations in the tsunami modeling are based on the MHW datum, which averages the high water levels over the National Tidal Datum Epoch (NTDE).
+Within the GOM, tidal ranges are relatively small, with diurnal ranges on the order of 1.5 ft (0.5 m) for most of the communities studied here, and slightly higher at around 2.5 ft (0.8 m) for the Tampa, FL area.
 Thus, differences between highest tide levels and the mean of the highest tide levels are expected to be relatively small, though local bathymetric effects combined with tidal effects can still be significant.

-It should be noted that the updated Saffir-Simpson Hurricane Wind Scale which delineates hurricane categories 1-5 does not include storm surge as a component of the measure of hurricane intensity and that other methods may capture the physics of hurricane severity and damage in a more appropriate manner (e.g., Kantha 2006; Basco and Klentzman 2006; Irish and Resio 2010).
+It should be noted that the updated Saffir-Simpson Hurricane Wind Scale which delineates hurricane categories 1-5 does not include storm surge as a component of the measure of hurricane intensity and that other methods may capture the physics of hurricane severity and damage in a more appropriate manner (e.g. Kantha [2006], Basco and Klentzman [2006], Irish and Resio [2010]).
 However, the SLOSH MOM results take into account thousands of scenarios for a given hurricane category, resulting in a composite worst-case storm surge scenario for each Saffir-Simpson hurricane category.
 Thus, since hurricane preparedness, storm surge evacuation zones, and hazard mitigation efforts are based on hurricane category assignment, we aim to determine the hurricane category which produces MOM storm surge inundation ζ_h that is a best match to the tsunami MOM inundation ζ_t .
 That is, we determine the hurricane category which satisfies for each grid cell.
-The inundation level for the best-match category is denoted $\zeta{h{\min}}$.
-The actual difference between hurricane and tsunami inundation levels $\Delta \zeta = \zeta{h{\min}} - \zeta_t$ then indicates how close of a match the best-match category actually is.
+The inundation level for the best-match category is denoted $\zeta{h{min}}$.
+The actual difference between hurricane and tsunami inundation levels $\Delta \zeta = \zeta{h{min}} - \zeta_t$ then indicates how close of a match the best-match category actually is.
 Thus, positive values of $\Delta \zeta$ indicate where hurricane storm surge inundation is higher than tsunami inundation, and negative values indicate where tsunami inundation is higher.
-A common local practice in tsunami modeling is to only consider inundation above a threshold of 0.3 m (1 ft) (Horrillo et al. 2011; Horrillo et al. 2015).
+A common local practice in tsunami modeling is to only consider inundation above a threshold of 0.3 m (1 ft) [Horrillo et al., 2011, 2015].
 This is due to the extensive flat and low-lying elevation found along the Gulf Coast.
 All depths are calculated for tsunami inundation modeling, but inundation less than 0.3 m (1 ft) is considered negligible here for inundation mapping purposes.
 Thus, comparisons are only made where either the tsunami or hurricane MOM inundation is at least 0.3 m (1 ft).
 Results for each of the five selected Gulf Coast communities are given in the following subsections.

-$$min_c(|\zeta{h_c} - \zeta_t|), \qquad c = \operatorname{Cat1,...,Cat5}$$ (1)
+$$min_c(|\zeta{h_c} - \zeta_t|), \qquad c = \text{Cat1},..,\text{Cat5}$$ (1)